 Erythromycin is used to treat dental abscesses and is safe for children to take as well.
 It's not the most popular option, but for some patients, it may be the best antibiotic for infected tooth treatment.

 What is the best antibiotic for tooth infection treatment?

-You should never take an antibiotic without a prescription from your dentist.
+You should never take an antibiotic without a prescription from your dentist or doctor.
 Many people take antibiotics without a prescription, and this is leading to antibiotic resistance in bacteria.
 That means that some bacterial infections can no longer be treated with antibiotics…which is a scary thought!

-Instead of antibiotics, your dentist may decide that the best course of action is to drain your abscess, perform a root canal, or in the worst-case scenario, remove the infected tooth.
+Instead of antibiotics, your dentist may decide that the best course of action is to drain your abscess, perform a root canal, or possibly remove the infected tooth.

 That being said, you are more likely to receive antibiotics for a tooth infection when your infection is severe and spreading or if you are an individual with a weakened immune system.